 Cross Reference: 209 Board of Directors' Management Procedures

-The board is authorized to govern the school district that it oversees.
-As the governing board of the school district, the board has three duties to perform: legislative duty, executive duty and evaluative duty.
+The board is authorized to govern the school district which it oversees.
+The board is entrusted with public funds and is responsible for overseeing the improvement of student outcomes, including student academic achievement and skill proficiency.
+As the governing board of the school district, the board has four duties to perform: legislative duty, executive duty, evaluative duty and quasi-judicial duty.

 As a representative of the citizens of the school district community, the board is responsible for legislating policy for the school district.
 As a policy making body, the board has jurisdiction to enact policy with the force and effect of law for the management and operation of the school district.